kartiksharma1227/Hostel-Maintenance-System/README.md

 The system sends email notifications for important events:

 - Complaint submission confirmation
-- Complaint status updates
+- Complaint is marked as completed
-- Engineer assignment notifications
-- Scheduled visit reminders
 - Feedback requests
+- New Engineer Credentials

 ## 👥 Contributors